CihangirEmre/reservation-system-java/README.md

 ## Project Report

-The detailed project report (IEEE format) is available the name `` .
+The detailed project report (IEEE format) is available the name `rapor.pdf` .